nickmonad/bips.dev/web/content/388/index.md

 <h3> Optional derivation paths </h3>

-In order to allow supporting legacy derivation schemes (for example, using simply <tt>/*</tt> instead of the more common <tt>/<M;N>/*</tt> scheme most software wallets use today), or other schemes that are not covered in this document, implementations might choose to permit additional derivation patterns for the key placeholder (<tt>KP</tt>) expressions.
+In order to allow supporting legacy derivation schemes (for example, using simply `/*` instead of the more common `/<M;N>/*` scheme most software wallets use today), or other schemes that are not covered in this document, implementations might choose to permit additional derivation patterns for the key placeholder (`KP`) expressions.

 However, care needs to be taken in view of the following considerations:

 *  Allowing derivation schemes with a different length or cardinality in the same wallet policy would make it difficult to guarantee that there are no repeated pubkeys for every possible address generated by the policy.
-For example, <tt>@0/<0;1>/*</tt> and <tt>@1/*</tt> would generate the same pubkeys if the second public key in the key information vector is one of the first two unhardened children of the first public key.
+For example, `@0/<0;1>/*` and `@1/*` would generate the same pubkeys if the second public key in the key information vector is one of the first two unhardened children of the first public key.
 This could cause malleability with potential security implications (for example, in policies containing miniscript).
-*  Allowing naked pubkeys with no <tt>/*</tt> suffix (for example a descriptor template like <tt>wsh(multi(2,@0,@1/<0;1>/*))</tt>) would cause a pubkey to be repeated in every output generated from the policy, which would result in a total loss of privacy.
+*  Allowing naked pubkeys with no `/*` suffix (for example a descriptor template like `wsh(multi(2,@0,@1/<0;1>/*))`) would cause a pubkey to be repeated in every output generated from the policy, which would result in a total loss of privacy.

 <h2> Examples </h2>